carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 We noticed that all fasta files but  `GCF_000007265.1_ASM726v1_genomic.fna.gz` have been decompressed.
 That decompression failure was because the 2603V/R strain has a different directory structure.
-This structure is consequence of the name of the strain, because the characters "/R" are part of the name, a directory named `R` has been added to the output, changing the directory structure.
+This structure is a consequence of the name of the strain because the characters "/R" are part of the name, a directory named `R` has been added to the output, changing the directory structure.
-Differences like this are expected to occur in big datasets, and must be manually curated after the general cases has been treated with scripts.
-In this case the `tree` command has helped us to identify that the error.
-Let's decompress the file `GCF_000007265.1_ASM726v1_genomic.fna.gz` and move it to the `agalactiae_2603V/` directory, although it doesn't have the real strain name.
+Differences like this are expected to occur in big datasets and must be manually curated after the general cases have been treated with scripts.
+In this case the `tree` command has helped us to identify the error.
+Let's decompress the file `GCF_000007265.1_ASM726v1_genomic.fna.gz` and move it to the `agalactiae_2603V/` directory.
+We will use it like this although it doesn't have the real strain name.

 ~~~
 $  gunzip agalactiae_2603V/R/refseq/bacteria/*/*gz